Toddler Development And Milestones: Your 1 Year And 7 Month Old Toddler

 - Water: 1200 ml for boys; 1200 ml for girls

-- Even though your toddler might make a mess of meal times, let him use a spoon and a fork as he will enjoy eating food better this way.
+- Even though your toddler might make a mess of meal times, let him/her use a spoon and a fork as he/she will enjoy eating food better this way.
 Consult your doctor if your toddler needs supplements for vitamins A, C and D.

 - Keep introducing new food items.
-Your child may take some time before he's comfortable eating it.
-Eat it in front of him to build the trust.
+Your child may take some time before he/she is comfortable eating it, but eventually, he/she will try.

 - Many kids suffer from constipation around this time, if they do not consume sufficient liquids.
 It's best to make your toddler drink as much as water as possible.
-Make "drink time" fun for them!
+Restrict juices, and avoid sodas completely.

-- At this age, your alertness is very important.
-If your child accidentally swallows a non-edible object, visit your doctor immediately.
+- Accidentally swallows a non-edible object, visit your doctor immediately.

-- If your toddler is still choking or coughing during meal times
+- Is still choking or coughing during meal times.

-- When you think your child is not getting enough nutrients for his age
+- Is not getting enough nutrients for his/her age

 To find out what vaccinations your child should have gotten up to now, and check if this schedule is up-to-date, click here.
 As of 18 months, these immunisations should have been introduced to your child: